meshery/meshery/README.md

 ## Join the Meshery community!

 <a name="contributing"></a><a name="community"></a>
-Our projects are community-built and welcome collaboration. 👍 Be sure to see the <a href="https://layer5.io/community/handbook/repository-overview">Layer5 Community Welcome Guide</a> for a tour of resources available to you and see the <a href="https://layer5.io/community/handbook/repository-overview">Layer5 Repository Overview</a> for a cursory description of repository by technology and programming language.
-Jump into community <a href="http://slack.layer5.io">Slack</a> to engage!
+Our projects are community-built and welcome collaboration. 👍 Be sure to see the <a href="https://layer5.io/community/handbook">Community Welcome Guide</a> for a tour of resources available to you and see the <a href="https://layer5.io/community/handbook/repository-overview">Repository Overview</a> for a cursory description of repository by technology and programming language.
+Jump into community <a href="http://slack.meshery.io">Slack</a> or <a href="http://discuss.meshery.io">discussion forum</a> to participate.

 <p style="clear:both;">
 <a href ="https://layer5.io/community"><img alt="MeshMates" src=".github/assets/images/readme/layer5-community-sign.png" style="margin-right:36px; margin-bottom:7px;" width="140px" align="left" /></a>
 <h3>Find your MeshMate</h3>

 <p>MeshMates are experienced Layer5 community members, who will help you learn your way around, discover live projects, and expand your community network.
 Become a <b>Meshtee</b> today!</p>

 Find out more on the <a href="https://layer5.io/community#meshmate">Layer5 community</a>. <br />